dart-lang/site-www/src/tools/dart-create.md

 {% include tools/dart-tool-note.md %}

 When you run `dart create`, it first creates a directory with the project files.
-Then it gets package dependencies (unless you specify the `--no-pub` flag.)
+Then it gets package dependencies (unless you specify the `--no-pub` flag).

 Here's an example of using `dart create` to create a directory named `my_cli` that contains a simple console app (the default template):